Last Updated on March 16, 2022

-The Lancelin Sand Dunes make for one of Australia’s hottest sandboarding destinations.
-There, you can glide down the tallest peaks in Western Australia, have fun sand duning with a four wheel, buggy or dirt bike, and hit the beach – all in the same day.
+The Lancelin Sand Dunes make for one of Australia’s hottest sand surfing destinations.
+There, you can glide down the tallest peaks in Western Australia, have fun riding the dunes with a four wheel, buggy or dirt bike, and hit the beach – all in the same day.
 For a complete sand adventure, make sure to pay a visit to the nearby Pinnacles Desert and the Yanchep National Park where local wildlife can be observed.
+Lancelin is the most popular sandboarding spot in Western Australia.

 Sandboarding at Lancelin Sand Dunes